Manufacture of made-up textile articles, except apparel — Strategic Scorecard

 -

-ER08Resilience Capital Intensity 3View ER08 attribute detailsModerate Capital Rigidity.
+ER08Resilience Capital Intensity 2 solutions 3View ER08 attribute detailsModerate Capital Rigidity.
 While the manufacturing of made-up textile articles utilizes modular sewing and cutting equipment, the industry faces technical rigidity due to the specialized nature of high-speed automated stitching and precision cutting machinery.
 Pivoting production lines from consumer goods to specialized industrial textiles—such as filtration media—often requires significant capital expenditure to recalibrate software-driven workflows.

 - Metric: Typical capital depreciation cycles for industrial textile machinery range from 7 to 10 years, limiting rapid asset redeployment.